 Health Care Spending Account (HCSA): Use the HCSA to pay for certain health care expenses for you and your qualified dependents that are not paid by any medical, dental, or vision plan.
 You are eligible to enroll in the HCSA if you are not enrolled in the High Deductible Health Plan (HDHP).
 If you enroll in the HDHP, you cannot enroll in the HCSA.
-However, if you had an HCSA prior to a qualified change in status (for example, if an HCSA was established)

-for you due to excess Live Well Rewards), then you are permitted to retain the HCSA, even if you elect the HDHP.
-However, the establishment of the HCSA precludes you from being eligible for the Health Savings Account (HSA) for the remainder of the plan year.
+However, if you had an HCSA prior to a qualified change in status (for example, if an HCSA was established for you due to excess Live Well Rewards), then you are permitted to retain the HCSA, even if you elect the HDHP.
+However, the establishment of the HCSA precludes you from being eligible to establish a Health Savings Account (HSA) for the remainder of the plan year.

-- Limited Purpose Health Care Spending Account (LPSA): Use the LPSA if you are enrolled in the HDHP to pay for dental, vision, and/or preventive care medical expenses for you and your qualified dependents that are not paid by any medical, dental, or vision plan or your HSA. - Dependent Day Care Spending Account (DCSA): Use the DCSA to pay for certain dependent day care expenses so that you (and your spouse, if you are married) can work or look for work.
-Note: This account cannot be used to pay for health care expenses for your dependents. - > Transportation Reimbursement Incentive Program (TRIP): Use the TRIP to pay for the cost of public transportation and parking so you can commute to work.
+- Limited Purpose Health Care Spending Account (LPSA): Use the LPSA if you are enrolled in the HDHP to pay for dental, vision, and/or preventive care medical expenses for you and your qualified dependents that are not paid by any medical, dental, or vision plan or your HSA. - Dependent Day Care Spending Account (DCSA): Use the DCSA to pay for certain dependent day care expenses so that you (and your spouse, if applicable) can work or look for work.
+Note: This account cannot be used to pay for health care expenses for your dependents. - Transportation Reimbursement Incentive Program (TRIP): Use TRIP to pay for the cost of public transportation and parking so you can commute to and from work.
 Note: TRIP is not part of annual enrollment.
 You can enroll at any time.

-Note: For information about the Health Savings Account (HSA) paired with the High Deductible Health Plan (HDHP), see the "Health Savings Account" in the Medical section.
+Note: For information about the HSA paired with the HDHP, see the "Health Savings Account" in the Medical section.

-Your Spending Account[TM] website
+Your Spending AccountTM website